khalti/docs.khalti.com/content/checkout/diy-wallet.md

   * `public_key`: Required.
 Either `test` or `live` public key.
   * `mobile`: Required.
 The Khalti registered mobile number of payer.
   * `transaction_pin`: Required.
 Third party khalti pin submitted by the user.
   * `amount`: Required.
-The amount value of payment.
+The amount value of payment (minimum amount must be 10, i.e 1000 in paisa.
+).
 Needs to be in paisa.
   * `product_identity`: Required.
 A string to identify the product.
   * `product_name`: Required.
 Descriptive name for the product.
   * `product_url`: Optional.
 Url of the product.